-Questions about the interpretation of a passage in light of the historical context, or about this hermeneutical approach.
+Questions about the interpretation of a passage across different periods of history.

 4